 Lymphoedema is swelling that develops because of a build-up of fluid in the body’s tissues.
 This happens when the lymphatic system, which normally drains fluid away, isn’t working properly.

 - Avoid sunburn to the area.
-Ensure a high factor sun is used if the area is going to be exposed to strong sunlight.
-Avoid extremes of temperature to the area.
+If the area is to be exposed to strong sunlight, try to cover it and use a high factor sun cream.

 - Avoid extremes of temperature to the area.

 - If you need to shave your leg for any reason, use an electric razor rather than a wet shave.

 - Avoid inoculations and injections in the affected leg or legs.
 This includes complementary treatments such as acupuncture.

 - Avoid wearing tight garments that may restrict blood flow.